Pathology & Referrals

 What about Schedule 4 medications?

-Most Schedule 4 prescription-only medications are regularly prescribed through Abby consultations — this is the majority of medications your GP would issue in a standard practice.
-However, a subset of Schedule 4 medications carry meaningful dependence potential.
-For these, the same principle applies: where initiation requires a thorough in-person risk assessment and physical examination, an online-first consultation is not the clinically appropriate starting point.
+A subset of Schedule 4 medications carry meaningful dependence potential.
+For these, the same principle applies.
+Where initiation requires an in-person risk assessment and physical examination, an online-first consultation is not the clinically appropriate starting point.

 What this does not affect

 If you are already prescribed and stabilised on a controlled medication by a treating clinician, and you have an established relationship with that clinician, a continuation prescription may be appropriate via telehealth.
-This is at your clinician's discretion, based on clinical appropriateness, and subject to all relevant regulatory requirements including any applicable state permits.
-Your clinician will not be able to write continuation prescriptions for controlled medications outside their regulatory authority — but where it is safe and appropriate to do so, they will.

 For the broad range of what Abby can and cannot prescribe, see what Abby can and can't prescribe online safely.
 For general information on getting a prescription through Abby, see how to get a prescription online in Australia.